Your Hometown Lawyers

 Once it is demonstrated that one spouse is eligible to receive alimony, the court determines the amount and duration.
 Awards are generally awarded for marriages that lasted longer than 10 years -- for marriages lesser than 10 years, the award is only granted if the paying partner was abusive.

-Petitioning the Court to Reduce or Terminate Your Alimony Payments
+How to Reduce or Terminate Your Alimony Payments?

 Alimony is not designed to last forever, especially given how frequently one’s circumstances may change.
 If your financial situation changed substantially or if your former spouse’s situation changed substantially, you may be able to successfully reduce or terminate your payments.